alphagov/paas-team-manual/source/support/responding_to_alerts.html.md

 If the endpoints are misconfigured or the certificate is considered invalid for some other reason the value will fall to `0` and alert as expired/invalid.

-If the certificates are due to expire, check AWS Certificate Manager for the validation settings, as they should validate automatically via DNS.
-For CDN certificates start with the CDN Broker's logs to investigate why they failed to renew via Let's Encrypt.
+If the platform certificates are due to expire, check AWS Certificate Manager for the validation settings, as they should validate automatically via DNS.

+For CDN certificates start with AWS Certificate Manager in the `us-east-1` region to see why the certificate didn't get renewed.
+The most common cause is tenants removing the DNS records required for valdiation.
+Use `dig -t CNAME` to check if they're still set.

 If you are seeing `NO_DATA` errors for this monitor then there may be a more fundimental connectivity issue to the reported endpoint.